-Integrating your on-premises directories with Azure AD makes your users more productive and prevents users from using multiple accounts across apps and services by providing a common identity for accessing both cloud and on-premises resources.
+Integrate your on-premises directories with Azure AD to make your users more productive.
+Prevent users from using multiple accounts across apps and services by providing a common identity to access both cloud and on-premises resources.
 Using multiple accounts is a pain point for end users and IT alike.
 From an end-user perspective, having multiple accounts means having to remember multiple passwords.
 To avoid this, many users reuse the same password for each account, which is bad from a security perspective.
 From an IT perspective, reuse often leads to more password resets and helpdesk costs along with the end-user complaints.

-Azure AD Connect is the tool that is used for to sync your on-premises identities to Azure AD, which can then be used to access cloud applications.
-Once the identities are in Azure AD, they can provision to SaaS applications like Salesforce or Concur.
+Azure AD Connect is the tool that is used to synchronize your on-premises identities to Azure AD, which can then be used to access integrated applications.
+Once the identities are in Azure AD, they can be provisioned to SaaS applications like Salesforce or Concur.

 In this section, we list recommendations for providing high availability, modern authentication for the cloud, and reducing your on-premises footprint.